Set your team up for a better 2023 by improving the ways you understand, measure and control inventory.

 Inventory is a key asset of every manufacturing and distribution company, but it is often overlooked or poorly managed.
+For many manufacturers, this leads to challenging year-end reconciliations and/or missed opportunities throughout the year.

 Who Should Attend